zahrajahedi/hello-word/README.md

 # hello-word
-this is the first time im using git it is my first attempt to add some notes to git file
+this is the first time im using git
+?????????
+it me im testing to see how to use git